bmz1/demographic-prediction/README.md

 # demographic-prediction
-This app predicts the demographic details of a man's portrait from a given URL.
+This app predicts the demographic details (age, gender, race) of a man's portrait from a given URL.
 This project was inspired by a Udemy course called Smart-brain.

 1. Clone this repo
 2. Run `npm install`